fatima-rizvi/fatima-rizvi/README.md

 #### 🌱 Things I am currently working on:
-- Etching glass!
+- Working with a team to develop a website to connect potential microentrepreneurs with mircoentrepreneur programs
+- Creating a website about notable woman in STEM, feel free to contact me with suggestions!
 - Learning and teaching python, algorithms, and data structures
-- Creating a website about notable woman in STEM, feel free to contact me with suggestions!
 - Reading [Influence: The Psychology of Persuasion](https://www.amazon.com/Influence-Psychology-Persuasion-Robert-Cialdini/dp/006124189X) by Robert B. Cialdini
+- Etching glass!

 #### :computer: Programming languages and tools:
 <p>